 Bring boiling water canner to a boil.
 Sterilize jars and lids.

-I’m not fan of really rich, filling desserts.
+I’m not a fan of really rich, filling desserts.
 If you want something a little lighter and more elegant, try plating some pears with whipped cream or creme fraiche, fresh thyme, and black pepper, maybe a drizzle of honey.
-You could flesh this out into a really nice cheese course by adding some manchego and a few pieces of dark chocolate.